 The Graduate Program of the Department of Music also offers an AM Degree in Music with a specialty in Performance Practice.
 This two-year program is designed for a small number of specialized students who are preparing or engaged in careers as performers and teachers.
 The program description and requirements follow the description of the PhD program.

-The faculty of the department includes about 20 members.
-There are 55 to 60 graduate students in residence; six to ten new graduate students enter each year.
-The Music Building contains a concert hall (the John Knowles Paine Hall), classrooms, faculty and graduate offices, a superb research library (the Eda Kuhn Loeb Music Library), a microfilm library of primary source materials (the Isham Memorial Library), an archive of world music recordings, listening facilities, an electronic music studio (HUSEAC), an ethnomusicology lab, an early instrument room, chamber music rehearsal rooms, and individual practice rooms.
-Other facilities throughout Harvard University include the vast resources of Widener Library, the Houghton Library (which contains rare music prints and manuscripts, and autographs of major composers), Lamont Media, and the libraries and practice rooms of the undergraduate houses, and Dudley House, the center of graduate student activities.
-In addition, a wealth of musical opportunities is readily available to students at Harvard and at the many neighboring universities (e.g., Boston University, Brandeis University, the Massachusetts Institute of Technology) and civic and professional institutions (e.g., Boston Public Library, Museum of Fine Arts with the Mason Collection of Musical Instruments, and the Boston Symphony Orchestra).
+The faculty of the department includes about 25 members.
+There are 50 to 60 graduate students in residence; six to ten new graduate students enter each year.
+The Music Building contains a concert hall (the John Knowles Paine Hall), classrooms, faculty and graduate offices, a superb research library (the Eda Kuhn Loeb Music Library), a microfilm library of primary source materials (the Isham Memorial Library), an archive of world music recordings, listening facilities, an electronic music studio (HUSEAC), an ethnomusicology lab, a Sound Studies lab, a collection of early instruments, chamber music rehearsal rooms, and individual practice rooms.
+Other facilities throughout Harvard University include the vast resources of Widener Library, the Houghton Library (which contains rare music prints and manuscripts, and autographs of major composers), Lamont Media, and the libraries and practice rooms of Dudley House, the center of graduate student activities.
+In addition, a wealth of musical opportunities is readily available to students at Harvard and at the many neighboring universities (e.g., Boston University, Brandeis University, the Massachusetts Institute of Technology, and New England Conservatory) and civic and professional institutions (e.g., Boston Public Library, Museum of Fine Arts with the Mason Collection of Musical Instruments, and the Boston Symphony Orchestra).

 Since teaching is an integral part of graduate training, most graduate students are teaching fellows during part of the time they are at Harvard.
-Teaching fellows are also eligible to apply for a resident or nonresident tutorship in one of the 13 undergraduate houses.
+Teaching fellows are also eligible to apply for a resident or nonresident tutorship in one of the 12 undergraduate houses or the graduate center, Dudley House.
 In addition to financial benefits, teaching fellowships and tutorships provide excellent professional experience.

-All applicants are required to take the GRE General Examination and must submit, along with their applications, samples of their previous work in musicology (for the musicology PhD), ethnomusicology (ethnomusicology PhD), or theory (theory PhD).
-Applicants to the composition program must submit three to four compositions, both scores and recordings where possible.
-Printed scores and CDs are accepted; links to samples and downloads are not.
-All supplemental materials should be sent to the Admissions Office of the GSAS.
-Samples of work should be sent with a self-addressed, stamped envelope if they are to be returned to the student.
-Applications for admission and for financial aid must be received at the Admissions Office of the Graduate School by January 2, 2013 for candidates who seek entrance in the following fall term.
-For applications for admissions and financial aid write: Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
-The application must be submitted online at the website.
+All applicants are required to take the GRE General Examination and must submit, along with their applications, samples of their previous scholarly work in musicology (for the musicology PhD), ethnomusicology (ethnomusicology PhD), or theory (theory PhD).
+The online application will allow you to upload up to 20 pages of material.
+Applicants to the composition program must submit three to four compositions.
+Scores are required in printed format and should be sent with the application materials.
+Recordings are highly recommended and can be submitted as audio CDs or links to soundcloud or other online resources.
+Samples of work must be sent with an SASE if they are to be returned.
+Applications for admission and for financial aid must be received at the Admissions Office of the Graduate School by January 4 for candidates who seek entrance in the following fall term.
+For applications for admission and financial aid, visit www.gsas.harvard.edu.

 At Harvard, musicology is broadly defined as the disciplined study of music and includes the historical, comparative, and systematic aspects of the field.
 The program incorporates two tracks: historical musicology, with an emphasis on the history, theory, and literature of Western music in its contexts, from antiquity to the present; and ethnomusicology, which concentrates on the ethnographic study of any musical tradition in relationship to its cultural setting.
 Most graduate courses in historical musicology and ethnomusicology are research seminars; many treat specific topics, periods, and regions, while others deal with current problems and methods.
 On the completion of preparatory training and the passing of the General Examinations, PhD dissertations may be written in either field.